 WHAT ARE THE RISKS AND WHAT COULD I GET IN RETURN?

 The summary risk indicator is a guide to the level of risk of this product compared to other products.
 It shows how likely it is that the product will lose money because of movements in the markets or because we are not able to pay you.

 We have classified this product as 7 out of 7, which is the highest risk class.
 This rates the potential losses from future performance at a very high level.
 Values may fluctuate significantly in times of high volatility or market/economic uncertainty, such swings are even more significant if your positions are leveraged and may also adversely affect your position.
 We may close your open contract if you do not maintain the minimum margin that is required, if you are in debt to the company, or if you contravene market regulations.
 This process may be automated.
 This product does not include any protection from future market performance so you could lose some or all of your investment- CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-43% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+The vast majority of retail client accounts lose money when trading in CFDs.
+You should consider whether you can afford to take the high risk of losing your money.
 You should carefully consider whether trading in leveraged products is appropriate for you.

 Be aware of currency risk.
 It is possible to buy or sell CFDs in a currency which is different to the base currency of your account, so the final return you will get will depend on the exchange rate between the two currencies.
 This risk is not considered in the indicator shown above.